Teenage girl student identified in Wisconsin Christian school shooting

 Polling shows American voters favor stronger background checks on gun buyers, temporary limits on people in crisis, and more safety requirements for gun storage at homes with children.
 Yet political leaders have largely declined to act, citing the U.S. constitutional protection for gun owners.

 This story was reported by Reuters.

-Note: Editor's note: This story, originally published on Dec.
-17, has been updated to correct the individual who called 911.
-It was from a second grade teacher.
+Associated Press material was used in this report.